odin-lang/odin-lang.org/content/docs/overview.md

 x.y(x, 123)
 ```

-As the `->` operator is effectively syntactic sugar, all of the same semantics still apply, meaning subtyping through `using` will work still as expected allow for the emulation of type hierarchies.
+As the `->` operator is effectively syntactic sugar, all of the same semantics still apply, meaning subtyping through `using` will still work as expected to allow for the emulation of type hierarchies.

 ## Useful idioms

-The following are useful idioms which are emergent from the semantics on the language.
+The following are useful idioms which are emergent from the semantics of the language.

 ### Basic idioms